Diocese of Huesca: Early history (c. 500 – 713)

-After 589, we next hear of the diocese through a synod held there in 598 which ordered annual diocesan conferences and enacted various disciplinary measures.
+A synod held in the diocese in 598 ordered annual diocesan conferences and enacted various disciplinary measures.

 Itinerant bishops of Aragon (713–1063)

 The Moorish invasion of 710 rapidly worked toward Huesca; when the city was taken in 713 the bishop fled, and the diocese was directed from Aragon by itinerant bishops, sometimes called bishops of Aragon, sometimes bishops of Huesca or Jaca, who lived either at Jaca or in the neighbouring monasteries of San Juan de la Peña, San Pedro de Siresa, and San Adrián de Sasabe.

 Among the bishops of Aragon were: